cozy/cozy-stack/docs/sharing.md

 2. This request will be used to create a shortcut (in that case, a query-string parameter `shortcut=true&url=...` will be added).

-When the sharer considers a recipient trusted, Drive sharings include in the payload a credentials entry containing the OAuth state generated for that recipient.
+Drive sharings always include in the payload a credentials entry containing the OAuth state generated for each recipient.
 When the recipient Cozy is configured with `sharing.auto_accept_trusted = true`, receiving this state enqueues a background job that performs the same handshake as a manual acceptance and POSTs the answer back to the owner's Cozy.

-Trusted members (both recipients and senders) are determined by their Cozy instance domain according to configured trusted domains.
-Trust is
+Trusted members are determined by the recipient Cozy only.
+The recipient checks that the sender belongs to a trusted domain (or has been marked as a trusted contact) before launching the auto-accept flow.
-bidirectional:
-- The owner checks if the recipient's instance domain is trusted before including the credentials state
-- The recipient checks if the sender's instance domain is trusted before auto-accepting

 Members are trusted when their instance domain exactly matches or is a subdomain of any of the configured trusted domains.
 The behaviour can be tuned